 Community Concerns:

-The vast majority of the USAPI are low lying islands and are highly vulnerable to coastal hazards influenced by changes in sea-level.
-SSH in the USAPI follows seasonal changes and can be influenced by El Niño Southern Oscillation (ENSO) events.
+The vast majority of the USAPI are low lying islands and are highly vulnerable to coastal hazards influenced by changes in sea level.
+Sea surface height in the USAPI follows seasonal changes and can be influenced by El Niño Southern Oscillation (ENSO) events.

 The majority of Pacific Island populations, urban centers, and infrastructure are located near the coast, compounding their vulnerability to coastal hazards such as erosion, storm surges, and inundation.

 The Pacific Islands are also subject to some of the most extreme changes in climate.
-Between 1993 and 2009 the tropical Pacific experienced rates of sea-level rise four times the global average, approximately 12 mm per year and 3.3 mm per year respectively.
+Between 1993 and 2009 the tropical Pacific experienced rates of sea level rise four times the global average, approximately 12 mm per year and 3.3 mm per year respectively.

 In March 2014, the Marshall Islands experienced a flooding event that displaced many island inhabitants.
 A combination of unusually high tides and large swells led to inundation in Majuro.
 Elevated sea surface height is projected in the Marshall Islands as early as August 2017.

-Tide gauges, currently used to monitor sea-level changes, offer an expansive temporal record but fail to provide continuous spatial coverage.
+Tide gauges, currently used to monitor sea level changes, offer an expansive temporal record but fail to provide continuous spatial coverage.
 In situ measurements are sparse when compared to the number of and broad distribution of the USAPI.

 Current Decision-Making Practices & Policies:

-Dr. John J. Marra and local organizations throughout the USAPI currently use tide gauges and ocean buoys to measure sea-level and monitor anomalies.
-The Pacific Islands Ocean Observing System (PacIOOS), housed within the University of Hawai’i at Mānoa’s School of Ocean and Earth Science and Technology, provides near real-time wave, tide, and sea-level measurements and forecasts for islands with available data.
+Dr. John J. Marra and local organizations throughout the USAPI currently use tide gauges and ocean buoys to measure sea level and monitor anomalies.
+The Pacific Islands Ocean Observing System (PacIOOS), housed within the University of Hawaii at Mānoa’s School of Ocean and Earth Science and Technology, provides near real-time wave, tide, and sea-level measurements and forecasts for islands with available data.
 Decision makers rely on this information to prepare for potential coastal hazards like flooding and erosion.
 The University of Hawaii’s Sea Level Center (UHSLC) also produces monthly sea-level anomaly (SLA) forecasts.
-Relatively sparse stations in comparison to island area and distribution, cause in situ sea-level measurements to show a limited view of actual sea-surface height.
+Relatively sparse stations in comparison to island area and distribution, cause in situ sea level measurements to show a limited view of actual sea-surface height.
 Therefore, coastal managers are in need of more accurate forecasting with a greater temporal resolution and more spatial coverage.

 Decision Support Tools & Benefits: